quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part38_15.4.2_Using_th.md

 Background context: The denoising U-Net model is a type of diffusion model used to generate images by progressively removing noise.
 It involves training on a dataset and using a trained model to reverse this process, starting from random noise and moving towards clean images through multiple steps.
 :p What is the denoising U-Net model used for?
 ??x
 The denoising U-Net model is used to generate images by reversing the diffusion process.
-Starting with random noise at time \(t = 1000\), the model iteratively removes noise until a clean image is obtained at time \(t = 0\). x??
+Starting with random noise at time $t = 1000 $, the model iteratively removes noise until a clean image is obtained at time $ t = 0$. x??

 ---